How Early Should I Book My Graduation Session?

 Where Can We Do The Photoshoot?

 This depends on what vision you have.
 Most of the time, people like to do it on campus but that doesn't mean that is the only place to get inspired.
-Chose a location that is special to you or where you feel most comfortable shooting.
+Choose a location that is special to you or where you feel the most comfortable shooting.

 Things to Keep in Mind About an "On Campus" Photoshoot